ocf/ocfweb/ocfweb/docs/docs/about.md

 ## The mission

-The OCF is an all-volunteer, student-run, student-initiated service group dedicated to free computing for all [University of California at Berkeley][berkeley] students, faculty, and staff.
+The OCF is an all-volunteer, student-run, Chartered Program of the [Associated Students of the University of California (ASUC)][asuc] dedicated to free computing for all [University of California at Berkeley][berkeley] students, faculty, and staff.
 The mission of the OCF is to provide an environment where no member of Berkeley's campus community is denied